TheLittlePrincess/Final_project/README.md

 (Deliverable 2 starts below)

-- Once found which zipcode each route belongs to, we [aggregated](https://github.com/TheLittlePrincess/Final_project/blob/main/routes_with_zips_joined_loads_dem.ipynb) the waste weight per route per zipcode, and extracted what became the source [data](https://github.com/TheLittlePrincess/Final_project/blob/main/zips_load_demographics.csv) (zips_load_demographics) that includes the total trash output per zipcode plus income, household units, etc by zipcode
+- Once found which zipcode each route belongs to, we [aggregated](https://github.com/TheLittlePrincess/Final_project/blob/main/routes_with_zips_joined_loads_dem.ipynb) the waste weight per route per zipcode, and extracted what became the source [data](https://github.com/TheLittlePrincess/Final_project/blob/main/zips_load_demographics.csv) (zips_load_demographics) that includes the total trash output, median income, household units, and population by zipcode
 - Such source data was uploaded into our [database](https://github.com/TheLittlePrincess/Final_project/blob/Database/ML_rough_model_Week2.ipynb) to feed our model
 - We then split our dataset into training/testing randomly
 - Through the first iteration of the  [model](https://github.com/TheLittlePrincess/Final_project/blob/main/ML_rough_model_Week2.ipynb) we concluded that there is a linear relationship when it comes to [population](https://github.com/TheLittlePrincess/Final_project/blob/main/Trash%20output%20vs%20Population.png) but [normal](https://github.com/TheLittlePrincess/Final_project/blob/main/Trash%20output%20vs%20Median%20income.png) when it comes to income